cosmos/sdk-tutorials/voter-legacy/index.md

 }
 ```

 The fee payment happens before `k.CreatePoll(ctx, poll)`.
-This way, if a user does not have enough tokens, the application will raise an error and will not proceed to creating a poll.
+This way, if a user does not have enough tokens, the application raises an error and does not proceed to creating a poll.
 Make sure to have `"github.com/tendermint/tendermint/crypto"` added to the import statement (if your text editor didn't do that for you).

 Now, restart the app and try creating several polls to see how this affects your token balance.

-Congratulations, you have built a blockchain voting application.
+Congratulations!
+You successfully built a blockchain voting application.